 Cunningham’s older brother was working in a Chicago-area Pfizer manufacturing facility, and got Everett an interview for a sales job.
 He landed that job, selling the NSAID Feldene.
 Cunningham’s wife, a former softball player he’d met at Northwestern, was in medical school at the University of California-San Francisco at the time, so he joined the Pfizer sales team in the Bay Area.

-He brought his own experience as a professional athlete to the table.
+He brought his own experience as a professional athlete to the table, as well as family experience with illness.

 “My dad had a muscular disease called polymyositis and I wanted to learn more about that.
 I really got into what pharmaceuticals did to extend and create a better quality of life for people,” Cunningham said.
 “And going through my dad’s illness and my wife being in medical school, I doubled down on learning the healthcare environment, learning mechanisms of action of medicines, and five years into it, I became an expert in my mind.”